olariff/Line-following-greenhouse-robot-with-temperature-and-humidity-sensors/Final_Report/Product_Testing_Report.md

     - To confirm both IR sensors are operational and capable of returning valid readings in response to changing light.
 * Test Plan:
     - The IR sensor will be connected to Mbed pins 15 and 16 to allow analogue data to be read from each sensor.
-    - 'read()' functions will take data readings from each sensor while exposed to changin light conditions.
+    - `read()` functions will take data readings from each sensor while exposed to changin light conditions.
     - The data readings will be printed to the system console for verification.
 * Pass Criteria:
     - Valid light readings from each sensor are displayed on the system console.